Class 3 Ebike

-Yes, an Unconquered Custom ebike can blow past 28 miles per hour yet is still legally compliant within the ebike classification system via programmable dashboard modes, and correct rider operation.
+Yes, an Unconquered Custom ebike is speedy, yet is still legally compliant within the ebike classification system via programmable dashboard modes, and correct rider operation.

 As mentioned above Unconquered Customs offers a fully programmable (on the fly) one size fits all solution to satisfy any local electric bike classification rule within the United States and Canada.
 Speed regulation on an Unconquered Custom is a self-imposed feature meant to help the rider conform to any legal class for on-road driving.